gdiaz384/AriaDeploy/README.md

 - Has minimal external dependencies
 - Transparent design built using Free Open Source Software and industry standard tools (ADK)

-## Planned Features include:

-1. "Installation" script to build Windows PE wim/iso and transfer the relevant files -in progress
-2. Support for deployment on heterogeneous hardware systems (via adding WMI packages to WinPE) -done
-3. "Deployment-on-a-stick" scenarios -in progress
-4. Automated deployment image and tools integration into recovery partitions (this is useful to OEMs)
-5. AriaDeploy for OS/X (will be a while)

 ## AriaDeploy is/will

-1. will deploy images in the standard windows imaging and electronic software delivery formats (wim/esd)
+1. will deploy images in the standard Windows Imaging Format (.wim) and Electronic Software Delivery (.esd) formats
 2. will reformat the main disk on the target systems as specified (normal or minimalistic)
 3. will automate the installation of drivers
-4. will make the target systems bootable using the PE boot mode information
+4. will make the target systems bootable post deployment using WinPE boot mode information and ADK tools
-5. will automate oobe
+5. will automate oobe when provided with an unattend.xml file
 6. allow for asynchronous deployments, unlike traditional server-clients using the high-configuration mulitcasting model
 7. is designed to integrate into existing MDT and SCCM workflows, including those involving Active Directory